-'Twas but a brief while ere thou wast proclaimed Our country's ruler that the news was brought.
+'Twas but a brief while ere you were proclaimed Our country's ruler that the news was brought.

-O Zeus, what hast thou willed to do with me!
+O Zeus, what have you willed to do with me!

-What is it, Oedipus, that moves thee so?
+What is it, Oedipus, that moves you so?

 Ask me not yet; tell me the build and height Of Laius?
 Was he still in manhood's prime?